Hong Kong Choi Hung Estate

 Temple Street Night Market is the most famous night market in Hong Kong and has been a local fixture since the early 1920s.
 Named after a temple located along the main drag, vendors gathered there to serve people who visited the temple and became a major social meeting point.

-Nearly 100 years later, the night market is still a bustling hub of activity with fortunetellers and tarot card readers, street hawkers and vendors selling everything from clothing and electronics to paintings and souvenirs.
 Though it is an extremely lively area and very photogenic, I do have to leave you with a word of warning: come here to experience the electric atmosphere but don’t bother buying anything as there are a lot of junk and cheap products for sale.
 Read more on what not to do in Hong Kong here.

 10. ArtLane in Sai Ying Pun